 When you think about preventing family violence or violence against women, what comes to mind?
-Perhaps things like counselling, intervention orders, women's shelters or better lighting in parks and streets.
+Perhaps things like counselling, family violence intervention orders or women's refuges.
 These are interventions or responses that come into play after violence has happened.